padillaco/homebrew-pantheon-sync/README.md

 | `--update`          | Updates the "pantheon-sync" homebrew formula.                                                         |
 | `--help`            | Shows command usage and available flags.                                                              |

 ## Note for Domain URLs

-1. To specify multiple domains for an environment, provide a comma-separated list of domains within a single flag.
-For example:
+1. To specify multiple domains for an environment, provide a comma-separated list of domains for that environment domain flag as shown below.

-    ```sh
-    --dev-domain=dev1.example.com,dev2.example.com
-    ```

-2. Each environment domain flag must have the same number of domains, and in the same order, as the other environment domain flags, to ensure that the wp search-replace command can replace each source domain with the correct DDEV domain.
+    **Example:**

-    For example, if you have two different domains for each environment on Pantheon (e.g., the default Pantheon environment URL, and the custom domain), and the site is a multisite with an additional domain (e.g., a blog site), you would specify all 3 domains for each environment like this:
+    In this example, there are 3 different domains for a multisite on Pantheon (the default Pantheon environment URL, the main custom domain, and a subdomain).
+Each environment domain flag would contain the following domains as a comma-separated list:

     **Live**